handshake-org/handshake-org.github.io/src/api-docs/source/includes/_node_rpc_names.md

 ]
 ```

 Returns info for all names that have been opened or claimed.
 NOTE: this is primarily for debugging on regtest or testnet.
 It does not yet support pagination.
+Note this is different from the `hsw-rpc getnames` which only returns info on the names your wallet is tracking.